usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

    Total time allocation: 10 min

-   ### Activity Instructions:
+   #### Activity instructions:

 * **Purpose:** Learners will apply critical thinking and develop evaluative habits when reviewing technical proposals, specifically through the lens of data.
-* **Expected Outcomes:** Learners will be able to ask informed questions based on the correct criteria
+* **Expected Outcomes:** Learners will be able to ask informed questions based on the correct criteria.
 * **Materials needed:**
   * None
 * **Instructions:**
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt:**
   What’s one question about data you could ask the next time you're reviewing a tech proposal?